soregashi-27/laravel-sns-site/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## About repository

+This repository don't make a develop branch.
+Because I just train for development using laravel.
+So I use repository master and feature.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: